Icheler/coExplore/README.md

 ~~fix robot pose to correctly reflect robot pose in global map~~

 todo:
-min-pos implementation
+~~min-pos implementation~~
 ~~distance counter~~
-map clear check
 catch move_base abort message and blacklist goal by assigning high values
+implement new metrics
+make minor changes to algorithm implementation
+create automatic script to launch multiple simulations sequentially

 improvements:
 better distribution

 metrics:
 distance per frontier
-efficiency
+efficiency (can be obtained by looking at the travel_distance and map_coverage over time with the same intervals)
-time spent on frontiers vs running around
+time spent on frontiers vs running around same as efficiency
 number of frontiers per robot